ChinaKnowledge.de -

 Yuan Period and the Maritime Transport

-The sea transport was overseen by Sea Transport Section (haiyun ke 海運科) of the Palace Secretariat (zhongshusheng 中書省), and managed by two institutions, namely the sea transport brigade (haidao du caoyun wanhu fu 海道都漕運萬戶府) in Pingjiang 平江 (today's Suzhou 蘇州, Jiangsu), responsible for the southern part (called chengyun 承運 "continued transport"), and the chief transport office (du caoyunshi si 都漕運使司) in Zhigu and the Capital chief transport office (Jingji du caoyunshi si 京畿都漕運使司) in Dadu, for the northern part (jieyun, "relay transport").
-Although sea transport was much more effective than that through the many sluices of the Shandong canal, there were also many losses on this route, running up to 100,000 shi per year.
-A smaller part was therefore transported along a new inland canal system.
-In 1281 the Jizhou Canal 濟州河 was opened that linked the Rivers Wen and Huai with the Daqing River 大清河, a sidearm of the Yellow River.
+Although sea transport was much more effective than transport through the many sluices of the Shandong canal, there were also many losses on this route, running up to 100,000 shi per year.
+A smaller part of tribute grain was therefore transported along a new inland canal system.
+In 1281, the Jizhou Canal 濟州河 was opened, linking the Rivers Wen and Huai with the Daqing River 大清河, a tributary of the Yellow River.
 The boats then went down to Lijin 利津 at the sea coast, from where the rice was transported to Zhigu, where it was again reloaded to lighters, to be brought to Dadu.
-A decade later the Huitong Canal 會通河 and the Tonghui Canal 通惠河 were dug through the eastern parts of the modern province of Shandong and all the way to Dadu.
-A canal system called Jiaolai Canal 膠萊運河 crossed the whole Shandong peninsula, connecting Jiaozhou 膠州 (close to Qingdao 青島) with Laizhou 萊州.
+A decade later the Huitong Canal 會通河 and the Tonghui Canal 通惠河 were dug through the eastern parts of the modern province of Shandong and extended to Dadu.
+A canal system called Jiaolai Canal 膠萊運河 crossed the whole Shandong Peninsula, connecting Jiaozhou 膠州 (close to Qingdao 青島) with Laizhou 萊州.

 Ming Period